-There are other types of cookware especially made for induction whose base is not entirely ferromagnetic.
+There are other types of cookware for induction whose base is not entirely ferromagnetic.

-When using large cookware on a smaller ferromagnetic zone, only the ferromagnetic zone heats up, so heat might not be uniformly distributed.
+When using large cookware on a smaller ferromagnetic area, only the ferromagnetic zone heats up, so heat might not be uniformly distributed.

-Cookware with aluminium on the base reduce the ferromagnetic zone, so less heat may be supplied or be difficult to detect.
+Pans with aluminium areas inserted in the base reduce the ferromagnetic area, so less heat may be supplied and the pan may be difficult to detect or not be detected at all.